Storytelling, the New USP of Marketing

 My customer Joy lives in New Jersey.
 She needs to set up a meeting with Bob in California and Mary in the Midwest.
 Her distributed team is in three different timezones.
 I understand that Joy has had a history of missed presentations and important sales calls because recipient calendars aren't correctly adjusting timezones.

 Enter WizCal!
 WizCal can ensure your attendees are on the call when needed by automatically converting the timezones for each recipient and adding it to their calendar (regardless of platform) in the correct time block.
 Everyone's on the call, the presentation goes well, CONGRATS, you sold another Gizmeter!
+By understanding WizCal's needs (their story), we were able to guide them to the right solution.

 In case you missed it, the story isn't really about you, it's about your customer.
 This is what Miller means when he says the customer should be the hero, not your brand.
 Yeah, of course, talk about your history, your plans, why you do what you do.
 But in the end, you need to connect all of that to your customer -- be they consumers or other businesses -- the process is the same.